-Generally, installment loans are for larger amounts, whereas most states cap payday loans at $500-$1,000.
+Generally, installment loans are for larger amounts, whereas payday loans are small-dollar loans.
+Most states cap payday loans at $500-$1,000.

-No. Some lenders operate storefronts and online services, but some offer online only services.
+No. Some lenders operate storefronts and online services, but some offer only offer online payday loan services.
 It also depends on your area.
 Some loan companies offer different services in-store than online.
-Some operate stores in one state, but only offer online loans in another.
+Some operate stores in one state, but only act as an online lender in another state.

 If you are in the military, payday loan interest rates for you and your dependents are limited by the law.
 The APR on payday loans cannot exceed 36 percent.

-When choosing a payday lender to work with, you should look at what the interest rate and fees will be, how soon you would be required to repay, and what your options would be if you can’t pay on time.
+When choosing a payday lender to work with, consumers should consider their financial situation and credit history.
+Next, look at what the interest rate and fees will be, how soon you would be required to repay, and what your options would be if you can’t repay the loan on time.
 Consult payday loan ratings and reviews to compare policies and requirements.